Signed Into Law

 Which agencies enforce SB2221?

-SB2221 is enforced by Secretary of State (Administrative termination of liens) and District Courts (Expedited hearings for contested filings).
+SB2221 is enforced by District Courts (Expedited hearings for contested filings) and Secretary of State (Administrative termination of liens).

 Q

-The compliance urgency for SB2221 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2221 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q